cocoitali/react-american-football-scoreboard/README.md

 - [x] Download project dependencies by running one of these two commands `yarn` or `npm install`
 - [x] Using the same command tool (yarn or npm) start up the app using `yarn start` or `npm start`

-Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repository). **Please don't merge your own pull request**
-- [ ] Add your team lead as a reviewer on the pull-request
-- [ ] Your team lead will count the project as complete by merging the branch back into master.
-- [ ] Do your magic!

 ## Minimum Viable Product

 1. Hold each team's current score in a state value